Workplace sexual harassment is a form of employment discrimination in Nevada. There are typically two kinds of workplace sexual harassment:

 - defamation

 Many of these cases resolve without proceeding to trial.
-But if the case reaches trial, the victim (the plaintiff) would have the burden to prove by a preponderance of the evidence that the defendant was liable.3
+Though if the case reaches trial, you (the plaintiff) would have the burden to prove by a preponderance of the evidence that the defendant was liable.3

 3. What damages can I get?

-If the trial resolves in the victim’s favor, the victim may be able to recover compensatory damages to cover:
+If the trial resolves in your favor, you may be able to recover compensatory damages to cover:

 - back pay;